install the package and a version of torch that is compatible with your system

 Installation of ManiSkill is extremely simple, you only need to run a few pip installs

-# install a version of torch that is compatible with your system
+# install the package and a version of torch that is compatible with your system

 Note